venturadan/startup/notes.md

 	1. the process doesn't quit if the DB connection is still open; explicitly close
 13. You can insert the same data twice in the same Mongo collection because it make a unique ID for each object
 14. commonJS and requires???
-15. spend time in class understanding code; not necessarily writing/running it
-16. I need the right mental model of promises and async/await
-17. check out jq
 18. you debug your backend code in Code; you debug your frontend code in browser tools
-19. why does simon db only update scores locally?
-It must not, right?
 20. you can hack the code to cheat the score locally (in browser storage), but also by hacking var sent to DB.
 How do we stop that from being possible?
 It's hard because the hack is happening on the client, which you don't control.
 All your security stuff has to happen on the backend in your secure environment---what can you do there to authenticate the data you are getting?
-21. Why can github suddenly not commit this because this file cannot be edited? (somehow got signed out of github after already editing)
 22. Dont' do authentication, if you can get away without that wall---more users and more usage
 	1. if you do use it, you are responsible for protecting those data/credentials
 	2. maybe use sso through another service (google, facebook, etc.)